Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 When making repairs, check out these industry-leading Gear Aid products:

 - Gear Aid Aquaseal FD Adhesive with Cure Accelerator is a flexible, urethane repair adhesive that creates a permanent, waterproof seal that will flex with your wetsuit and stand up to any wear and tear.
-This repair product allows you to easily repair tears, rips, holes, and scuffs.
+This repair product allows you to repair tears, rips, holes, and scuffs easily.